-Before the IRS can seize your assets, the IRS must issue a Final Notice of Intent to Levy to you at least 30 days prior to any asset seizure.
+Prior to seizing your assets (including bank accounts and wages), the IRS must issue a Final Notice of Intent to Levy to you and wait a minimum of 30 days before seizing.
 There are some exceptions to this requirement (i.e. collection of tax is in jeopardy, levy is served on a State to collect a Federal tax liability from a State refund, a disqualified employment tax levy, or a Federal Contractor levy is served), but these only apply in a limited number of situations and, for the purpose of this article, will not be discussed.
-In the vast majority of situations, the Final Notice of Intent to Levy is required prior to levying or seizing assets.
-The Final Notice comes with an appeal right; however, if you do not exercise this right, the IRS may, after 30 days, be able to seize your assets to pay the IRS back taxes.

 One tactic that I have seen some IRS Revenue Officers (tax collectors) utilize is as follows.
 On occasion, they will make aggressive demands and threaten to seize property if their demands are not met immediately, even though they have not gone through the prerequisite procedures to enforce their threat.
 What’s more, they don’t tell you that they haven’t gone through the prerequisite procedures.

-If the Revenue Officer’s demands are not met and the Revenue Officer (RO) has yet to follow the required procedures, sooner or later, the RO will likely satisfy the prerequisite procedures for enforcement, and carry through with his or her threat.
+If the Revenue Officer’s demands are not met and the Revenue Officer (RO) has yet to follow the required procedures, sooner or later, the RO will likely satisfy the prerequisite procedures for enforcement, and they will carry through with their threat.
 However, during this timeframe, it may be possible to move the case into appeals or to negotiate some kind of alternate arrangement that will save the taxpayer from making the unwanted sacrifice.
 Thus, it can really pay off to have a professional who knows the IRS collection procedures on your side.

-The good news is that there are a variety of different methods that can be utilized to stop the seizure of your assets.
+There is a surprisingly wide variety of different methods that can be utilized to stop the seizure of your assets.
 Your best bet is to seek advice from a qualified tax professional in the event that you owe back taxes and are unable to promptly full pay the tax debt.